-In order for passing attacks to be successful, the quarterback must master the 3, 5, 7 step and quick game footwork.
+For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

-In this article we’re going to teach you about the 3, 5, 7 step drops and how offenses use quick game to throw the football downfield.
+In this article, we’re going to teach you about the 3, 5, 7 step drops and how offenses use a quick game to throw the football downfield.

 Quarterback Drops Introduction

-On every passing play in football, a quarterback will have a designated amount of steps that he should take.
+A quarterback will have a designated amount of steps that he should take on every passing play in football.
 This is to ensure that the timing of the play works out.

-Most coaches highly emphasis timing for quarterbacks.
-The reason why it is important for QBs to take the right steps is that the receivers are running certain routes depending on what the QB’s drop is and the offensive line is blocking a certain way.
+Most coaches highly emphasize timing for quarterbacks.
+QBs need to take the right steps because the receivers are running certain routes depending on the QB’s drop is, and the offensive line is blocking a certain way.

 3 Step Drop By A Quarterback

-The first separation step from the line is very important.
+The first separation step from the line is crucial.
 If the QB is right-handed, his right leg will go back first and vice versa if he’s a lefty.
 A “False step” can affect the timing of the play in a poor way.

 5 Step Drop By A Quarterback

-During a 3 step drop, the QB should never take a hitch step, since he is so close to the line of scrimmage already.
+During a 3 step drop, the QB should never take a hitch step since he is already close to the line of scrimmage.
 The offensive line will not be expecting him to move up in the pocket.
 However, for a 5 step drop, the QB is enough away for the Quarterback to climb up in the pocket.

-Another key point that QB must know, in regards to footwork, is that they have to drop straight back.
-The offensive line is expecting the QB to drop straight back and they are blocking their defenders based on path.
-If the QB is in shotgun and the offense is running a 5 step concept, he will take a 3 step drop.
+Another key point that QB must know regarding footwork is that they have to drop straight back.
+The offensive line expects the QB to drop straight back, blocking their defenders based on the path.
+If the QB is in shotgun and the offense runs a 5 step concept, he will take a 3 step drop.

 7 Step Drop By A Quarterback